UtrechtUniversity/ia-webscraping/cdx-records/ReadMe.md

 ```

 ### Fill SQS queue
-The 'fill_sqs_queue.py' script adds messages to the finitial SQS queue.
+The 'fill_sqs_queue.py' script adds messages to the initial SQS queue.
 These messages each contain a set of urls.
 The lambda function takes messages from the SQS queue and -for the given urls- requests CDX records from the Internet Archive.

 Before running the script, set the following environment variable in your cmd prompt: